Kehvarl/roguelikedev-2021/README.md

 * Draw a few on our map
 * Create some mechanism to carve tunnels between our Rooms
 * Create-Room tool will carve a Rect into our game-map
+* Create a sample map with two rooms and use that from our main loop.